 See recipe card for quantities.

-- Use a whisk to stir and dissolve the sweetener into the milk.
+- Add Sweetener: Add sweetener of choice.
+Use a whisk to stir and dissolve the sweetener into the milk.

 How to Serve